go-gandi/terraform-provider-gandi/README.md

 **This provider is only for the LiveDNS service: it does not deal with Gandi's other API, which allows managing other services**

-## Is this provider alive?
+## Is this provider alive? yes!

 I know we are generally worried when using libs with few commits and not much activity.
-Please note I am still using this provider (dogfooding, yay!), it is working and, I *will* fix problems if I encounter some and I *will* answer issues whenever needed (even if - shame on me - I sometimes take long time fixing what I consider minor issues).
+Please note I am still using this provider (dogfooding, yay!), it is working, I *will* fix problems if I encounter some and I *will* answer issues whenever needed (even if - shame on me - I sometimes take long time fixing what I consider minor issues).

 (written on 2018-08-19)